MonoGame/docs.monogame.github.io/README.md

 ## Building Form Source

-The MonoGame website is built using the .NET tool [DocFX](https://dotnet.github.io/docfx/) to generate the API reference documentation and the static site generator [11ty](https://www.11ty.dev/) to generate the full website.
+The MonoGame website is built using the .NET tool [DocFX](https://dotnet.github.io/docfx/) to generate the base MonoGame documentation and the API reference documentation.
 This means you will need the following prerequisites to build locally from source

-1. .NET SDK version 6.0 or higher installed ([download](https://dotnet.microsoft.com/en-us/download))
+1. .NET SDK version 6.0 or higher installed ([download](https://dotnet.microsoft.com/en-us/download)) (recommended 8.0+)
-2. Node.js and NPM installed ([download](https://nodejs.org/en))

 With your environment setup properly, the following explains how to build from source